Introduction

 The Folders section expands the artist card, allowing you to upload and link additional data, images, files, and videos.
 This is ideal for attaching interviews, press articles, invoices, letters, or other documents.

-Below you can see an example of folders within an artist card.
+Here is an example of folders within a artist card.

 - The number next to each folder name, indicates how many attachments it contains.